-On October 29, 2007, TransCanada's Board of Directors declared a quarterly dividend of \$0.34 per share for the quarter ending December 31, 2007 on the Company's outstanding common shares.
-It is payable on January 31, 2008 to shareholders of record at the close of business on December 31, 2007.
+On October 29, 2007, TCPL's Board of Directors declared a quarterly dividend for the quarter ending December 31, 2007 in an aggregate amount equal to the quarterly dividend to be paid on January 31, 2008 by TransCanada Corporation (TransCanada) on its issued and outstanding common shares at the close of business on December 31, 2007.
+The Board also declared regular dividends on TCPL's preferred shares.

-Directors also approved the issuance of common shares from treasury at a two per cent discount under TransCanada's Dividend Reinvestment and Share Purchase Plan for the dividend payable January 31, 2008.
-The Company reserves the right to alter the discount or return to purchasing shares on the open market at any time.
+TransCanada's Board of Directors also approved the issuance of common shares from treasury at a two per cent discount under TransCanada's Dividend Reinvestment and Share Purchase Plan for the dividend payable January 31, 2008.
+TransCanada reserves the right to alter the discount or return to purchasing shares on the open market at any time.
+TCPL's preferred shareholders may reinvest their dividends to obtain TransCanada common shares.